The drinking age in Turkey: 5 things you need to know

 My favorite IPAs, however, are from Fredericks.
 The red label is my favorite of the two though the green label is nice as well.

 Microbreweries are becoming more popular with companies like Gara Guzu and Pablo Bira leading the way.
+All in all, drinking in touristy cities it is much easier to find a good selection.

 Whether it’s an imported lager or one of the local craft breweries, visitors will find something that suits their taste and budget.

-Blood Alcohol Concentration levels
+Blood Alcohol Content levels

 So keep your wits about yourself when driving on Turkish roads – it’s not worth putting yourself or others at risk by drinking and driving!
+Just take a taxi or hop on public transportation if it isn’t too late.

+It is also important to note that police have the right to do random alcohol tests on drivers whenever they want.
 The fine is steep and as a tourist, it is important to know that it could even result in a minimum of 6 months jail time.

-Open Container laws
+Open Container Turkey Alcohol laws

 Public Drunkenness

-That being said, to be drunk publicly carries heavy fines and penalties.
+Public drunkenness, however, carries heavy fines and penalties.

-While this is often a fuzzy line, things like being loud and obnoxious, vomiting, and the like in public places can land one in serious trouble.
+While this is often a fuzzy line, things like being loud and obnoxious, vomiting, and the like, in public places can land one in serious trouble.

-4. What about wine and liquor?
+4. What about Raki, wine, and liquor?

 Though beer remains the most popular alcoholic beverage in Turkey, wine and other spirits are becoming increasingly accessible.